andrewathalye/destiny-txtp-mapper/README.md

-# shadowkeep-txtp-mappings
+# destiny-txtp-mapper
 TXTP File Mapper and Exporter

-As a result of a recent incident involving mass takedowns of Destiny music, I've made a small tool to help you extract music from your own copy of the game.
+This tool allows you to extract music from your own copy of the games Destiny and Destiny 2.
-This repository contains mappings for Destiny 2 Shadowkeep TXTP names, as well as a tool that allows you to export tracks to WAV format and identify them.
+The repository contains mappings for Destiny 2 Shadowkeep TXTP names and Destiny 1 Rise of Iron TXTP names, as well as a tool to export tracks to WAV, identify tracks, and confirm them.

-Please note: In order to comply with the Bungie EULA, you may only redistribute Destiny music files with their written permission.
+>	In order to comply with the Bungie EULA, you may only redistribute Destiny music files with their written permission.
 Therefore, please use this tool for your listening pleasure, and do not share the raw output files.

 # How to use the mappings in this folder?
 Follow the steps in the section "How can I get the necessary files?"